WebXDAO/WebXDAO.github.io/CONTRIBUTING.md

 Unsure where to begin contributing to this project?
 You can start by looking through these `beginner` and `help-wanted` issues:

-- [Beginner issues](https://github.com/web3community/web3community.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
+- [Beginner-friendly issues](https://github.com/web3community/web3community.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) - issues which should only require a few lines of code, and a test or two.
 - [Help wanted issues](https://github.com/web3community/web3community.github.io/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) - issues which should be a bit more involved than `beginner` issues.

 ### Pull Requests 📣